ajorgensen/ajorgensen.github.io/content/posts/update-default-git-branch.md

 git branch -a
 ```

-Once  you've verified everything correctly you can now safely delete the old branch from Github
+Once  you've verified everything is correct you can now safely delete the old branch from Github

 ```bash
 git push origin --delete master